Logiqx/wsw-results/docs/ukwa/README.md

 All sailboard / wingboard / kiteboard participants of Weymouth Speed Week will automatically be entered into the applicable "fun" series, regardless of UKWA membership.
 There will be several "fun" series, either catering for all six combinations of sailboard / wingboard / kiteboard and men / women, or three individual series for sailboards, wingboards, and kiteboards (i.e. combining men and women).

-The WSW course(s) will remain open during any pre-agreed lunch breaks.
-Competitors will still be allowed to do speed runs during the lunch break, which will qualify for daily tankards and end of week prizes.
+The WSW course(s) will remain open during pre-agreed lunch breaks.
+Competitors will still be free to do runs during the lunch break, which will qualify for daily tankards and end of week prizes.
 However, runs during the lunch period will not count towards the UKWA Speed Championships or the WSW "fun" series.
 Like the UKWA series, "fun" series will have a maximum of two legs each day; AM and PM.

 The proposed rules for the "fun" series are very similar to those of the UKWA series, just using relaxed speed criteria.
 The criteria for sailboards will use the "bronze" fleet speeds in the ISWC rulebook, but will only consider finishers within the mens pro + gold fleets.
 The relaxed sailboard speed criteria have been chosen to allow for healthy competition on hydrofoils when the wind is light, but not too light.